SpinningVinyl/eakd/docs/eakd-design.md

 `internal/linuxinput/locks_linux.go` owns three process-wide values plus a per-value validity bit.
-All are unknown at startup, so the daemon does not force physical LEDs off before compositor feedback arrives.
-Raw `KEY_CAPSLOCK`, `KEY_NUMLOCK`, and `KEY_SCROLLLOCK` events receive no special
+All are unknown at startup, so the daemon does not force physical LEDs off before feedback from the active display or input stack arrives.
+Raw
+`KEY_CAPSLOCK`, `KEY_NUMLOCK`, and `KEY_SCROLLLOCK` events receive no special
 treatment: they are forwarded, buffered, or consumed by the normal matcher.

 The virtual keyboard advertises the three standard LED outputs.
-The compositor applies its active XKB keymap and decides whether an input event changes a lock, then writes the resulting `EV_LED` state back to the virtual device.
+Its active consumer applies the current keymap and decides whether an input event changes a lock, then writes the resulting `EV_LED` state back to the virtual device.
+In a graphical session that consumer is typically a Wayland compositor or the Xorg server; the Linux virtual console can fulfill the same role outside a graphical session.
 Thus a Caps Lock key remapped to Control does not accidentally toggle the Caps LED.

 The feedback reader collects all changes returned by each `read(2)` call.
 The manager coalesces them under a mutex, adopts them as the global state, then writes supported `EV_LED` values to every physical keyboard followed by one `SYN_REPORT`.
-A newly connected keyboard is initialized only for states the compositor has provided; unknown LEDs are left untouched.
+A newly connected keyboard is initialized only for states the active consumer has provided; unknown LEDs are left untouched.

 Lock keys are valid in prefixes and continuations.
-Consuming one deliberately prevents it from reaching the compositor, so it cannot change compositor lock state.
+Consuming one deliberately prevents it from reaching the active display or input stack, so it cannot change that stack's lock state.
 This keeps remapping and sequence behavior under the same authority.

 ## Failure behavior